Afrrcyn/compYear2/visualComputing/Introduction.md

 The pipeline is now a mixture of fixed and programmable

-Some sequences are still fixed however there are a two functions which the programmer has to implement himself.
+Some sequences are still fixed however there are two functions which the programmer has to implement himself.

 Shaders: